 Once you complete this process, you will receive a receipt which includes your team code.
 Your team code can be used to “manage your team”.
 Please let your runners know your team is registered and they should register themselves on the team.Create Your Team Paying With A Credit Card

 Create your team paying the entire entry fee with a check (or cash).

 To do so, click on the green button below.
 You will need to complete the form there.
 Provide that form and a check (or cash) to Race178.
 Write the check to Race178.
 The address for Race178 is 331 E. Liberty Street, Reno, NV 89501.
 If you prefer, you may drop off the form and the check or cash payment.
 If you miss us, leave the registration in the locked mail box and email us that you stopped by.

 Once you complete this process, we will email you with further instructions for you and your runners.
 No more paper rosters to fill out!Form To Create Your Team and Accompany your payment by check (or cash)

 Runner Registering on a Team:

-If you are a runner who is a member of an existing team, this is the place to be to register yourself.
+If you are a runner who is a member of an existing team, this is the place to register yourself.